jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 ## Mappers

 After the PPU, I decided to put off learning about the APU to instead implement more mappers.
-With the exception of MMC2 and MMC5, the most complicated logic for popular mappers is PRG ROM or CHR ROM banking, and generating interrupts, which are not too bad to implement.
+With the exception of MMC2 and MMC5, the most complicated logic components for popular mappers are PRG/CHR ROM banking and generating interrupts, which are not too bad to implement.
 I have not gotten around to implementing MMC2 because I didn't have a great way of snooping PPU reads, and MMC5 because of its complexity.

 ## APU